tapjs/tapjs/docs/cli/index.md

   --no-snapshot          switch off the --snapshot flag

+  -n --changed           Only run tests for files that have changed since the
+                         last run.

+                         This requires coverage to be enabled, because tap uses NYC's process info tracking to monitor which file is loaded by which tests.

+                         If no prior test run data exists, then all default files are run, as if --changed was not specified.

+  --no-changed           switch off the --changed flag

   -s<file> --save=<file> If <file> exists, then it should be a line- delimited
                          list of test files to run.
 If <file> is not present, then all command-line positional arguments are run.